V4Fire/Client/src/components/global/g-hint/README.md

 b-example
   g-hint({
-    // Selector to a hint container
+    // Selector to the hint container
     location: "&__hint"

     // Selector to show the hint
     showOn: '&:hover',

-    // From which attribute take a text to show
+    // From which attribute to take the text for display
     dataAttr: 'data-hint'

     contentStyles: {